AerialX/cargo-build/README.md

 fix your local Cargo for the latest rust (or find a relevant pull request) and override it with `.cargo/config`

-When building, provide a `LLVM_PATH` environment variable to the location of an LLVM 3.5 install prefix if you intent on building for targets like Emscripten.
+When building, provide a `LLVM_PREFIX` environment variable to the location of an LLVM 3.5 install prefix if you intent on building for targets like Emscripten.

 ## Alternate Platforms